 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Those on CF8 now have an interactive step debugger, but for those on CF 6 or 7, or for those who cannot use RDS (on which the CF8 debugger is based), you should consider FusionDebug.
+And I may revise the content as necessary.Those on CF8 now have an interactive step debugger, but for those on CF 6 or 7, or for those who cannot use RDS (on which the CF8 debugger is based), you should consider FusionDebug.
 There's a new update in the works, 2.0.2, now available in beta.

 Among the features now available in the beta are new abilities:

 - to run to a particular line, from a breakpoint

 - to break when your program throws an exception